welcome to imagine! belfast

 We value your feedback on this festival.
 Let us know what you think about the way we have developed this and any suggestions you may have on how to improve the festival in the future.

 We appreciate the generous assistance of our funders this year which include the Arts Council of Northern Ireland; the National Lottery Community Fund; the Department of Foreign Affairs and Trade’s Reconciliation Fund; VSB Foundation; Queen’s University Belfast; The Open University Northern Ireland; Community Relations Council; Ulster University and Film Hub NI, part of the BFI Film Audience Network, awarding funds from National Lottery.

-We couldn’t have produced this offering without the help of a great team of people who include Al & Beth at RV, Alan Meban, Suzie McAneney at Lemonade Marketing, Kathryn Kelly, Roz Arratoon, Richard Lavery and the team at Accidental Theatre, all of our 400 + speakers and performers, our venues, our committee members and advisory group and, of course, you our loyal audience members!
+We couldn’t have produced this offering without the help of a great team of people who include Beth & Al at RV, Alan Meban, Suzie McAneney at Lemonade Marketing, Kathryn Kelly, Roz Arratoon, Richard Lavery and the team at Accidental Theatre, all of our 400 + speakers and performers, our venues, our committee members and advisory group and, of course, you our loyal audience members!